RobinM2022/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 8-print_array.c has a function that prints n elements of an array of integers, followed by a new line.

 File 9-strcpy.c has a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+File 100-atoi.c has a function that converts a string to an integer.

+File